 Mental visualization is a vital element of emergency preparedness.
 Thinking about how you will respond is every bit as important as conducting actual drills or training.
 In the book, when Teddy thinks about a safety-related topic, he pictures himself as Captain Ready.
 Captain Ready never does anything dangerous; he simply sets the example for other kids to emulate.
 This is important for all emergencies but especially for an active shooter type incident.

-The national active shooter defense training programs I developed helped to pioneer the Run-Hide-Fight active shooter survival options.
+The national active shooter defense training programs I’ve developed helped to pioneer the Run-Hide-Fight active shooter survival options.
 But these programs were not designed to train young children in the last resort “fight” option.
 Young people lack the ability to discern what is truly a last resort and the physical ability to counter or fight an attacker.
-Running away from an attacker is not only a viable option, it is very often the best.
-We see evidence of this from the tragedy at Sandy Hook.
+Running away from an attacker is not only a viable option, it is very often the best option.
+We’ve seen evidence of this from the tragedy at Sandy Hook.
 During the attack, the nine students who fled classroom 10 were the only people who survived from that classroom.
 I am not suggesting that if every child in that classroom would have run, every child would have lived, but I do believe there would have been fewer fatalities.

 When to Have the Discussion

 Dinnertime can be a good time to discuss this topic with children.
 It does not create anxiety before school and it gives the child plenty of time to ask questions and process the information before bedtime.
 What the child should understand is that if they feel they are in danger, they have permission to get away.
 If they see a bad person with a gun or someone hurting others, it’s time to run to safety.
 Stranger Danger is not a new concept.
 Teach your kids to run away from bad people.